DarrenPaulWright/hord/docs/List.md

 <br><a name="List+intersection"></a>

 ### list.intersection(array) ⇒ [<code>List</code>](#List)
 > Gets the items that exist both in this list and in another list or array.
-Equality of items is determined by the sorter.
+Equality of items is determined by the comparer.

 | Param | Type |